, | 2 min read

 If we are interested in driving simulator technology for its potential to assist with particular areas of vehicle development or driver assessment, we might be interested in certain types of simulators, but not others.
 A practical approach to buying a driving simulator is centered on the identification of use cases and the assessment of various simulators’ capability to satisfy them.

-If I am an aspiring race driver, and I would like to have the experience of driving a formula car on all the world’s most famous race tracks without actually travelling to all of them, I might go to Costco.
+If I am an aspiring race driver, and I would like to have the experience of driving a formula car on all the world’s most famous race tracks without actually traveling to all of them, I might go to Costco.
 If I am a vehicle manufacturer and I need to know how a stability control system from Supplier X is going to influence my core chassis development program, I am going to go shopping for engineering-class simulators from suppliers such as Ansible Motion.
 Ultimately it is a matter of finding and acquiring the right tool for the job at hand.

 New Call-to-action